Milton Township, Jefferson County, Indiana

 Milton Township is one of ten townships in Jefferson County, Indiana, United States.
-As of the 2010 census, its population was 896 and it contained 470 housing units.
+As of the 2020 census, its population was 862 (down from 896 at 2010) and it contained 450 housing units.

 History

-The township was created by the Jefferson County Court of Common Pleas on May 12, 1818 from Madison Township and Pittsburgh Township.
+The township was created by the Jefferson County Court of Common Pleas on May 12, 1818, from Madison Township and Pittsburgh Township.
 At the time, it also included the southern tier of modern Shelby Township running from an east–west line between sections 33 and 33 Twp.
 4N Range 11E to the Switzerland county border.
 It is an overwhelmingly rural area and the cultivation of Burley tobacco has been a major cash crop since the late 1800s.

 Milton Township has one incorporated town, Brooksburg, and the unincorporated Manville area.
 Four churches exist: the Manville Christian, Brooksburg Baptist, Brooksburg Methodist and Macedonia Baptist.
 The Pleasant Ridge Methodist Church, founded in 1839, disbanded in 2002.

 A number of other churches have existed.
 The Milton Baptist Church was founded about a mile north of Manville on the East Prong of the Indian-Kentuck Creek in 1828 and was disbanded in 1836 after many members joined the Manville Christian Church in 1830.
 It reformed in 1840 and faded away about 1881.
-A church of the Reformed Latter Day Saints met in homes in the 1870s and a church was constructed on Halls Ridge, probably about around March 4, 1894 when property was deeded to Bishop E.F.
-Kelley of Lamoni, Iowa.
-The church property was sold to the original owners on Nov.
-28, 1904.
+A church of the Reformed Latter Day Saints met in homes in the 1870s and a church was constructed on Halls Ridge, probably about around March 4, 1894, when property was deeded to Bishop E. F. Kelley of Lamoni, Iowa.
+The church property was sold to the original owners on November 28, 1904.
 A subsequent owner razed the building after buying it in 1913.

 The Home Chapel Methodist Church was founded about 1830 on the Dry Fork of the Indian-Kentuck and was disbanded between 1965 and 1972.
 The McKendree Methodist Church was founded on Greenbriar Ridge in 1840 and disbanded in 1880, with most members joining Home Chapel.
 Armstrong Chapel, another Methodist body, was founded on the Ohio River about 1832 but was abandoned by 1856 when a shift in the river made it inaccessible.
 Most members joined Morris Chapel, which was founded on Lost Fork Road just north of modern State Road 56 in 1856 or 1859.
 It disbanded sometime in the 1900s and the building was razed in 1973, according to a plaque on the former church site.
 Bee Camp Baptist Church from 1872 to 1879, as shown by minutes of the Madison Baptist Association.
-Otterbein Chapel, a congregation of the United Brethren, formed in 1867 and a stone building was constructed for its use by Nov.
-9, 1869 when its upcoming dedicated was mentioned in the Madison Courier.
+Otterbein Chapel, a congregation of the United Brethren, formed in 1867 and a stone building was constructed for its use by November 9, 1869, when its upcoming dedicated was mentioned in the Madison Courier.
 However, the church apparently lost ownership of the building and on March 18, 1873, its trustees voted to buy the Eagle Hollow School House in nearby Madison.